joshuaboniface/supersensor2/README.md

   * Install the ESPHome configuration `supersensor.yaml` to a compatible ESP32 devkit (below).
   * Install the ESP32 and sensors into the custom PCB (if desired).
   * [Optional] 3D Print the custom case.
-  * Power up the Supersensor, connect to the WiFi AP, and connect it to your network.
+  * Power up the SuperSensor, connect to the WiFi AP, and connect it to your network.
-  * Install the Supersensor somewhere that makes sense.
+  * Install the SuperSensor somewhere that makes sense.
-  * Add/adopt the Supersensor to HomeAssistant using the automatic name.
+  * Add/adopt the SuperSensor to HomeAssistant using the automatic name.
-  * Tune the Supersensor values to your needs.
+  * Tune the SuperSensor values to your needs.

 Note: Once programmed, the output LED will flash continuously until connected
       to HomeAssistant, and a bit longer to establish if the wake word